wngfra/tac3d/README.md

 * If you need to add custom packages for `sim_ros2_interfaces`, remember to modify [CMakeLists.txt](./scripts/CMakeLists.txt) and [package.xml](./scripts/package.xml) correspondingly, they will be copied to the `sim_ros2_interfaces` root directory for `colcon` compilation.
 * Check [CoppeliaSim Manual](https://www.coppeliarobotics.com/helpFiles/index.html) for details.
 * Default physics engine is set to [MuJoCo](https://mujoco.org/).
+* Full MuJoCo simulation and rendering is provided in the [notebook](./notebooks/panda_exploration.ipynb).
 ### Perception and Learning
 * Cross-container communication without exposing `host` network is enabled by [fastrtps-profile.xml](./scripts/fastrtps-profile.xml) (to avoid security risks).
 * Launch a new terminal in the existing container with